-With their voting MCABC membership, contractor members automatically become members of MCA Canada and receive the option of joining the MSCC (Mechanical Service Contractors of Canada), all at no extra cost.
+With a voting MCABC membership, contractor members automatically become members of MCA Canada – which respresents them at a national level – and have the option of joining the MSCC (Mechanical Service Contractors of Canada) at no extra cost.

 Members benefit from referrals through our office as well as from association colleagues who believe in supporting fellow members.

 Advocacy and Dialogue with other Industry Groups